citusdata/citus_docs/tutorials/multi-tenant-tutorial.rst

 ::

+    UPDATE campaigns
-    UPDATE campaigns SET monthly_budget = monthly_budget*2 WHERE id = 1 AND company_id = 5;
+    SET monthly_budget = monthly_budget*2
+    WHERE id = 40
+    AND company_id = 5;

-Because of these features, it becomes easy for ORMs and applications running on Postgres to transition to Citus.
-Another example of such an operation would be the ability to run transactions which span multiple tables.
+Another example of such an operation would be to run transactions which span multiple tables.
 Let's say you want to delete a campaign and all its associated ads, you could do it atomically by running.

 ::

     BEGIN;
-    DELETE from campaigns where id = 1 AND company_id = 5;
+    DELETE from campaigns where id = 46 AND company_id = 5;
-    DELETE from ads where campaign_id = 1 AND company_id = 5;
+    DELETE from ads where campaign_id = 46 AND company_id = 5;
     COMMIT;

-This brings us to the end of our tutorial.
-If you'd like to model your own data for multi-tenancy, you can refer to []() or contact us for any advise.
+With this, we come to the end of our tutorial.
+As a next step, you can look at the :ref:`distributing_by_tenant_id` section to see how you can model your own data for multi-tenancy.